bartvanhoey/FunctionalCSharp/README.md

 ### More Concise Functions with Expression-Bodied Members

-In FP, you write a lot of simple functions, many of them one-liners
+In FP you write lots of simple functions, many of them one-liners, and then compose them into more complex workflows.

 ```csharp
     public double Circumference => PI * 2 * Radius;
 ```

+### Getter-only auto-properties can only be set in the constructor

+### Local functions

 ### Language Support for tuples
 ```csharp